 - How much experience do you have with the rapid recovery technique?

 Make sure you are being provided with the information to make your own informed decision and avoid surgeons or clinics where your initial consultation is not with the surgeon.
 If the surgeon himself is not willing to spend time with you to make sure you get all of the correct information to help you make one of the biggest decisions of your life go elsewhere and find one who will.
-Your consultation will be with Dr Fleming who performs the surgery.
-It will either be free of charge or bulk billed if a Medicare rebate applies.

 Finally, take your time and do your research when investigating a surgeon, as it is one of the most important decisions you can make.